aliinejad/arvan-internship-fianl-project/README.md

   ![diagram](https://user-images.githubusercontent.com/80030346/118617397-d7204500-b7d7-11eb-8c4e-96d3cdc8b787.png)

   ## workflow
-  master : in master server client can add upstream by calling api and making config file. after that lsyncd sync config files with salve servers.
+  primary : in primary server client can add upstream by calling api and making config file. after that lsyncd sync config files with secondary servers.

-  salve : in slave servers changes detected by reload.service and inotify library . after that it reload nginx service  and proxy is ready .
+  secondary : in secondary servers ,  changes detected by reload.service and inotify library . after that it reload nginx service  and proxy is ready .

 ## api structure